PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Introduction

 In summary, our contributions are as follows:

-\begin{enumerate} \item We propose a Lip-audio Alignment Control (LAC) module that enables precise editing of speaking styles and flexible adjustment of lip movement scales. \item We develop an EMotion Control (EMC) module to synthesize vivid emotional expression with fine-grained control, including adjustment for emotional intensity and independently generated expressions for each facial region to handle complex emotions.
-It also supports generating from multiple sources. \item Extensive experiments demonstrate that our framework not only provide precise facial animation control in talking face but also achieve state-of-the-art performance on the HDTF\cite{zhang2021flow} and MEAD\cite{wang2020mead} datasets.
+\begin{enumerate} \item We propose a LAC module that generates lip-synced talking faces with diverse speaking styles to simulate different talking habit and supports further style editing. \item We develop an EMC module that synthesizes vivid emotional expressions with controllable intensity and region-specific compound emotion from multiple sources. \item Extensive experiments demonstrate that our framework not only provide precise control in talking face but also achieve state-of-the-art performance on HDTF\cite{zhang2021flow} and MEAD\cite{wang2020mead} datasets.

 \end{enumerate}